jzy3d/jzy3d-api/jzy3d-emul-gl/README.md

 ## EmulGL canvas

-The below map describes how EmulGL canvas replies to these events.
+The below map describes how EmulGL canvas replies to all events.

 <img src="doc/emulgl-canvas.png">